mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ### Baby Hero test

-It is meant to be an intermediary step between 1 IP test and Hero test.
+It is meant to be an intermediary step between the 1 IP test and the Hero test.

 We try to keep the scale at ~1% of hero test by using only one prefix per ACL instead of 100